Emaa9/GroceriesList/README.md

  How to start this app:

  Step1.
-You should install node_moduels with command npm i
+You should install node_modules with command npm i

  Step2.
 First you should start json-server with whis command  npx json-server -p 3500 -w data/db.json